camurray-wethinkcode/Project_7_Matcha/Matcha.API/README.txt

-We are not allowed to use LINQ oe Entity Framework as these are ORM's and we need to replace these with manually written code or with a self written ORM.
+We are not allowed to use LINQ or Entity Framework as these are ORM's and we need to replace these with manually written code or with a self written ORM.

 Places we use Entity Framework:
 Controllers